Houston Psychiatrist

 1. Skipping lunch: Physicians may habitually skip lunch or eat a snack while charting to complete documentation and catch up due to workload and workplace inefficiencies.
 If the workplace culture condones this practice, physicians sacrifice their deserved breaks and mealtime.

 2. 50+ hour work weeks: The 2019 Medscape survey notes that burnout reporting increases with number of hours worked.
 Emotional exhaustion sets in, particularly as practitioners sacrifice their personal and family needs.
 Towards the end of a 60-hour week, physicians wonder how many others lack the mental stamina to maintain their high level of work.
+Each additional hour of work and night or weekend call increases burnout risk by 3 to 9%.
+Think of how quickly that adds up.

 3. High Debt is common among physicians due to extended education that is expensive and not sufficiently relieved by loan forgiveness incentives.
 There is then the draw to accept added hours to meet financial obligations, adding to the catch-22 of burnout.